xposedbones/gridder/README.md

 # gridder
-A lightweight (7kb) grid system inspired by bootstrap
+A lightweight (it ships at a huge 6kb) grid system inspired by bootstrap

 ## Really quick usage
 Link to the css (dist/gridder.min.css) and have fun!